 Senator CRUZ.
 And to Senator Rubio let me say congratulations to you as well.
 We are going to miss you on this committee.
 We are going to miss you in the Senate.
-But you are going to do an extraordinary job at Foggy Bottom, and I will say if they capture you and tie you up in the basement, we will send a team to pull you sequence has been disastrous.
+But you are going to do an extraordinary job at Foggy Bottom, and I will say if they capture you and tie you up in the basement, we will send a team to pull you out.